Cin-1/Cin-1/README.md

 Hello!
 My name is Cinthia and I'm student of Web Development.

-Here's a few little proyects developvent by me to practice my skills:
+Here are a few little projects development by me to practice my skills:

 * [E-commerce](https://github.com/BryanCPineda/Ecommerce-ft05-Group3):